VLucet/Rdash/README.md

 # Rdash
-A RStudio Addin to insert a commented dash line into a script.
+A RStudio Addin to insert a commented dash line into a script (Is redundant with some functionnality of RStudio but written as practice for making package)

 To install: